magomimmo/modern-cljs/doc/tutorial-18.md

 > NOTE 5: At the moment don't worry about the `*WARNING*` messages you
 > receive during the CLJS compilation.

-Next launch the `lein repl` task to run a new nREPL session.
+Next launch the `lein repl` task from a new terminal to run a new nREPL session.

 ```bash
 # open a new terminal command